 You must test negative within 72 hours of traveling to Hawaii

-Hawaii’s Safe Travel Plan requires travelers who want to legally skip the 14-day quarantine to obtain a COVID-19 test within 72 hours of their final leg of travel to the islands.
+Hawaii’s Safe Travel Plan requires travelers who want to legally skip the 14-day quarantine to obtain a COVID-19 test within 72 hours of their final leg of travel to Maui.
 The test must be an FDA-authorized nucleic acid amplification test from a certified lab that is also one of Hawaii’s trusted testing partners.
 Travelers are encouraged to upload negative test results, along with the state’s mandatory travel and health form, to the Safe Travels Digital Platform at least 24 hours before traveling.
+Travelers that do not upload a negative COVID-19 test prior to the final leg of their journey are subject to quarantine.

 We can’t emphasize enough that the test must be conducted by a provider on Hawaii’s list.
 The state of Hawaii will ONLY accept test results from trusted testing and travel partners.